 About Lisa Kvistad

-Lisa Kvistad has spent the past eight years as the Assistant Superintendent for Teaching and Learning in the Madison Metropolitan School District.
+Lisa Kvistad (co-chair of the Task Force) has spent the past eight years as the Assistant Superintendent for Teaching and Learning in the Madison Metropolitan School District.
 She has supervised the departments of Curriculum and Instruction, Special Education, Student Services, Advanced Learning, Office of Multilingual and Global Education and Secondary Programs/Personalized Pathways.
 She currently also supervises the Chiefs of Schools as they collaborate with and develop strong leadership capacity in the 54 school principals in the Madison Metropolitan School District.
 Prior to this position, Lisa was the Director of State and Federal Programs.
 Lisa was an elementary Principal in Madison for 11 years, at Elvehjem Elementary School and Lowell Elementary School.
 She was an elementary school teacher for 11 years and has spent 35 years total in the field of education.
 Lisa has her Master’s Degree in Educational Administration and Superintendent’s License from the University of Wisconsin-Madison.
 She is a former YWCA Woman of Distinction and a Wallace Fellow.

 Ana Gabriela Bell Jiménez